SingularisArt/Singularis/README.md

 ```

 > :warning: **Avoid using the `--singularis` option**.
 It includes my personal
-> configuration, such as encrypted newsboat history that only I can decrypt.
-> Issues may arise if you use the `--singularis` option, especially because I
+> configuration/data that only I can decrypt.
+Issues may arise if you use the
-> utilize `autojump`, which stores sensitive files.
-These files are encrypted
-> when stored and decrypted when cloned.
-However, if you use the `--singularis`
-> option without decrypting them, you will encounter errors.
+> `--singularis` option.

 # License